 Hargis-Getsinger and her husband clearly knew that the police were overwhelmed by rioters at the Rotunda doors.
 The Getsingers joined other rioters to use their strength in numbers to force their way past law enforcement into the Capitol.
 Hargis-Getsinger forcibly entered the Capitol with that mob even after she was admittedly hit with tear gas by the police who were desperately trying to protect the building.
-The Getsingers, like their friend Person-1, saw the violence being inflicted on law enforcement at the Rotunda doors, but unlike Person-1 who retreated, the Getsingers continued to storm the Capitol.
-They then entered the Rotunda and remained in the Capitol for approximately 39 minutes, appearing to smoke marijuana in the Rotunda, and enter the office of Congressman McCarthy Hargis-Getsinger.
+The Getsingers, like their friend Person - 1, saw the violence being inflicted on law enforcement at the Rotunda doors, but unlike Person-1 who retreated, the Getsingers continued to storm the Capitol.
+They then entered the Rotunda and remained in the Capitol for approximately 39 minutes.
+Getsinger did so even though he knew that police were trying to clear rioters from the Capitol.